samonide/vyn/README.md

 - Steps to reproduce

 ### 💡 Have an Idea?
 We love feature requests!
-Check our [TODO list](#-todo---future-plans) and suggest new ideas.
+Check our [comprehensive roadmap in CHANGELOG.md](CHANGELOG.md#planned-future-versions) to see what's planned and suggest new ideas.

 ### 🚀 Want to Contribute Code?
 1. Fork the repo